PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/tutorial-v2-angular.md

 ## <a name="log-out"></a>Oturumu çıkış

-Bir kullanıcıyı oturum açmak için aşağıdaki kodu ekleyin.
+Bir kullanıcıyı oturum dışı açmak için aşağıdaki kodu ekleyin:

 ```javascript
 logout() {